FriendUPCloud/friend-applications/CourseCreator/ReadMe.md

 an Admin user in FriendOS, upload the package into your environment and right- click and choose "Install package".

-After this, create a new Type/Key in the "Server" app:
+After this, create two new Type/Key in the "Server" app:

+First:
- Type: CourseCreator
+    Type : CourseCreator
- Key: Database
+    Key  : Database

 In this, add properties (examples given:

     Hostname -> localhost
     Database -> CourseCreator
     Username -> sqluser
     Password -> sqlpass
     Port     -> 3306

+Second:
+    Type : CourseCreator
+    Key  : Storage
+In this, add property path, the value will be the name of the folder where CourseCreator will store files
+    path ->

 Now, you can execute "CourseCreator" from your GetStarted app in the "Work" section.